vicperal/AI-GenAI_projects/README.md

  <b> Text summarization </b>.
 This code performs text summarization of a given text using the Hugging Face Transformers library.

-# 3. ML use case: price prediction given 3 scenarios of demand/competition
+# 3. ML use case: price prediction simulation of three scenarios of demand/competition

 ML price prediction_demand_competition scenarios.py: ML application to predict the price given 3 scenarios of competition (severe, mid,low). index.html is generated to plot the Flask 3d graph created with the price prediction graph real and predicted values